SimonRacaud/HUB_workshop_Assembly-RE/Solutions.md

 2. Go to that string usage place

 Explanation:
-The program convert argv[1] to a number with atoi
+The program converts argv[1] to a number with atoi
-It compare that number * 5 with the value 0x181A.
+It compares that number * 5 with the value 0x181A.

 `(181A)16 = (6170)10`